A-Olson8/Portfolio-5/README.md

 ```

--- Step Seven is to clean the Last Years Salary column
+-- Step seven is to clean the Last Years Salary column

 ```